-The printer supports two factory installed media cutter options for full width cutting of label liner, tag or receipt media.
-These cutter options are all supported in a single cutter housing design.
+The printer has a factory installed media cutter option for full width cutting of label liner, tag or receipt media.
 The type of cutter option installed in your printer can be verified by printing a printer configuration status label.
 The cutter options are: